Davidson in Mecklenburg County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Education • War, US Civil.
 In addition, it is included in the North Carolina Division of Archives and History series list.

 Location.
 35° 30.268′ N, 80° 50.774′ W. Marker is in Davidson, North Carolina, in Mecklenburg County.
-Marker is on North Main Street (State Highway 115) 0.1 miles north of Jackson Street, on the left when traveling north.
+It is on North Main Street (State Highway 115) 0.1 miles north of Jackson Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 544 N Main St, Davidson NC 28036, United States of America.
 Touch for directions.

-Photographed By Brandon Fletcher, April 4, 2014
+Photographed by Brandon Fletcher, April 4, 2014

 4. D.H.
 Hill Memorial